noura2tarek/Counter_App/README.md

 # Description

-Add a modified version of The counter app using the bloc pattern:
+This is a modified version of The counter app using the bloc pattern:

 Manages the state using Counter Bloc (Bloc, Events, State(int)) and updates the UI using bloc consumer in counter view.